MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

  * <u>In a plan?</u> Are they already enrolled in a plan?
 A person can be in only one plan at a time.
  * <u>Opted out?</u> Have they opted out of MyAnalytics?
 If the person has opted out, they cannot participate in plans.

 After validation, Workplace Analytics reports the results, including the number of qualified participants.
-The results also show any warnings, which display the numbers of participants who’ve failed any tests.
+The results also show any warnings, which include the numbers of participants who’ve failed any tests.

 ![Validation warnings](../images/wpa/use/participants-warnings.png)